 • Romance: love set in the turbulence of cyclonic Far North Queensland.

 • Plus: copywriting, blogs, the odd short story, website content, articles, plus my editing and proofreading work.
 I think I just ran out of breath there.

 2. How does my work differ from others of its genre?

-Okay, I was asked this question in last week and I had a crap answer then, but I’m sticking to it anyway: it’s hard to define because I’m enjoying a tasting plate of genres to find out what my favourite flavour is.
+Okay, I was asked this question last week, and I had a crap answer then, but I’m sticking to it anyway: it’s hard to define because I’m enjoying a tasting plate of genres to find out what my favourite flavour is.
 I have, however, heard it said again and again that there are no new stories; the difference lies in how the stories are told.
-So I’m leaning towards what differentiates authors themselves: their voices.
+So, I’m leaning towards what differentiates authors themselves: their voices.
 I’m either grabbed from the start or it’s not worth persisting with the struggle.
 That’s a scary thing, knowing you have to snaffle a reader with your very first words.

 3. Why do I write what I do?